General class information

-- Drop-in Classes: Mindful Yoga, Yoga for Belly Dance, Technique and Drills, and Zumba are all drop-in style classes in that there is no cumulative progression through the session that would cause a student to fall behind if she has to miss classes.
+- Drop-in Classes: Yoga for Belly Dance and Zumba are drop-in style classes in that there is no cumulative progression through the session that would cause a student to fall behind if she has to miss classes.

 - Student Eligibility: Any adult who wishes to participate in classes at Eastern Groove may do so regardless of age, sex, or fitness level.
 If you have a medical concern that you feel might be affected by dance or yoga movement, please consult with your doctor before registering for classes or workshops.
 Students under the age of 18 will be considered by individual instructors on a case-by-case basis.
 All classes must be paid for before class begins.

 - Attire: Comfortable, fitted clothing that you can move in.
 Yoga pants and fitted tees or tank tops are ideal.
 We generally are barefoot, but you may wear socks or a flat, soft-soled dance shoe if you like.
 For belly dance classes, you may opt to wear a hip scarf, but please avoid those with coins or bells.
 Please do not come to class wearing a skirt unless asked to do so by your instructor.